-Use of alternation, case record numbers, birth dates or week days Open random numbers lists Serially numbered envelopes (even sealed opaque envelopes can b
+Use of alternation, case record numbers, birth dates or week days

-Serially numbered envelopes (even sealed opaque envelopes can be subject
+Open random numbers lists Serially numbered envelopes (even sealed opaque envelopes can be subject to manipulation) Not reported

-- to manipulation) - Not reported - 3.
-Were the groups similar at baseline in terms of prognostic factors? - 4.
+- 3. Were the groups similar at baseline in terms of prognostic factors? - 4.
 Were the eligibility criteria specified? - 5.
-Were outcome assessors blinded to the treatment allocation?

-6. Was the care provider blinded?

-7. Was the patient kept unaware of the treatment received?
+Were outcome assessors blinded to the treatment allocation? - 6.
+Was the care provider blinded? - 7.
+Was the patient kept unaware of the treatment received?